jmbuhr/otter.nvim/README.md

     -- otherwise only the autocommand of lspconfig that attaches -- the language server will be executed without setting the filetype set_filetype = false,
+    -- write <path>.otter.<embedded language extension> files
+    -- to disk on save of main buffer.
+    -- usefule for some linters that require actual files -- otter files are deleted on quit or main buffer close write_to_disk = false,
   },
   strip_wrapping_quote_characters = { "'", '"', "`" },
 }